Bezobrazz/test-goit/README.md

 5. **Back Button**: The app includes a back button that allows users to easily navigate back to the home page from "tweets" page.

 ## Technologies Used:

 - **React**: Leveraging the power of React for dynamic and efficient UI rendering.

 - **Axios**: Making asynchronous HTTP requests for seamless data fetching.

+- **MokAPI.io**: For creating mock APIs and simulating backend functionality.

 - **Vite**: A fast, opinionated web dev build tool that serves your code via native ES Module imports during development, and bundles it with Rollup for production.

 - **Vercel**: Deploying your app with Vercel for a seamless and scalable hosting solution.

 ## How to Use:

 1. Clone the repository to your computer.
 2. Install the necessary dependencies using **npm install**.
 3. Run the app using **npm run dev**.